 But I’ll be honest enough to say that some of the incentive is, in fact, about having a body I like again.
 I want to feel confident again.
 I want to fit into my favorite tops again.
 I want the ease of being able to select anything in my closet to wear in the morning again.
 As long as you don’t become obsessive about it, I don’t think there’s anything wrong with wanting to look your best!

-That brings us to my current journey with the MuTu System.
+That brings us to my current journey with the MUTU System.
 Before I dive into the program, I want to be completely honest with you.
-I contacted the company and received free access to the 12 week program for free in exchange for a review on my blog.
+I contacted the company and received free access to the 12-week program in exchange for a review on my blog.